-In determining the composition of the compensation package, the Bank takes into account the time horizon of risk and includes in the total compensation for executives, a significant portion of deferred payment in the form of deferred shares and share options.
-To ensure that its remuneration package is competitive, the Bank regularly reviews its base salary ranges and benefits package based on market data provided by recognised surveys of comparative groups in the financial sector.
+In determining the composition of compensation packages, the Bank takes into account the time horizon of risk and includes in the total compensation for executives, a significant portion of deferred payment in the form of deferred shares and share options.
+To ensure that its remuneration packages are competitive, the Bank regularly reviews salary ranges and benefits packages based on market data provided by recognised consultants who conduct surveys of comparative groups in the financial sector.
+The determination of the Bank's variable bonus pool is fully discretionary and the factors taken into consideration include the Bank's performance, market conditions and competitive market practices.

-For executives, the Bank adopts a performance-driven approach to compensation.
-The compensation package is linked to personal performance, the performance of the job function as a whole and the overall performance of the Bank.
-Executives' compensation is reviewed each year based on information from market surveys and advice from reputable management consultants.
-The compensation for senior executives is reviewed by the Remuneration Committee.
+The Bank adopts a performance-driven approach to compensation.
+Compensation packages are linked to personal performance, the performance of the organisational function as a whole and the overall performance of the Bank.
+Compensation is reviewed each year based on information from market surveys provided by reputable management consultants.

 As a consequence of the financial crisis, financial institutions globally have been reviewing compensation practices to reduce incentives that encourage excessive risk taking.
 In 2009, the Financial Stability Forum (FSF) developed principles and implementation standards for Sound Compensation Practices for significant financial institutions.
-While the Bank's compensation practices largely meet the FSF principles and implementation standards, it is continuing to review its compensation practices to comply with the required standards.
+While the Bank's compensation practices largely meet the FSF principles and implementation standards, the Bank continues to review its compensation practices to comply with the required standards on an ongoing basis.
+In FY 2011, the Remuneration Committee made changes to the compensation structure resulting in an increase in the proportion of the deferred remuneration component for senior executives.